Neonatology

 Survival for Infants with Birth Weight Equal to or less than 750 g: Who Were Successfully Resuscitated in DR

-Infants born at the edge of viability - at a low gestational age (GA) of less than 25 weeks and an extremely low birth weight (BW) of equal to or less than 750 grams (g) - are at the highest risk of death during the hospital stay.
+Infants born at the edge of viability – at a low gestational age of less than 25 weeks and an extremely low birth weight (BW) of equal to or less than 750 grams (g) – are at the highest risk of death during the hospital stay.

 The Use of Human Milk and Breastfeeding in the Neonatal Intensive Care Unit

 Human milk provides many health benefits to the vulnerable infant.
 These benefits include reduction in the incidence of hospital-acquired infections and necrotizing enterocolitis during the hospital stay; as well as improved visual acuity and higher scores on tests of neurocognitive and developmental outcomes following discharge.
 Furthermore, studies demonstrate that there is a dose response effect of human milk on the development of white matter in the brain.
 Our department conducted a performance improvement project to enhance use of breast milk at discharge.
-The overall rate of BM use in infants discharged from the NICU improved to above 80% in 2019 and 2020-2021, comparable with the top Children’s Hospitals as measured by the U.S. News and World Report Pediatric Survey.
+The overall rate of BM use in infants discharged from the NICU improved to above 80% in 2019 and continues to improve in 2020-2022, comparable with the top Children’s Hospitals as measured by the U.S. News and World Report Pediatric Survey.

 QI= Quality Improvement